jljl1337/xpense/README.md

 - Efficient: Lightweight and fast, built with Go and SQLite
 - Configurable: Easily customizable via environment variables

+## Demo

+Live demo available at: https://xpense.jljl1337.com

+> [!IMPORTANT]
+> This is a public demo instance.
+Do not store any sensitive and/or critical data
+> here.
+Data persistence and availability are not guaranteed.

 ## Install

 Sample `compose.yml`: